inspektor-gadget/inspektor-gadget/docs/guides/trace/tcp.md

 * `SPORT`: The source port.
 * `DPORT`: The destination port.

-So, the above line should be read like this: "Command `wget`, which has PID 19981, established a TCP connection through IP version 4, using the `connect()` system call, from address 172.17.0.3 and port 16266 towards address 188.114.97.3 and port 433"
+So, the above line should be read like this: "Command `wget`, with PID 19981, established a TCP connection through IP version 4, using the `connect()` system call, from address 172.17.0.3 and port 16266 towards address 188.114.97.3 and port 433"

 Note that, IP 188.114.97.3 corresponds to `kinvolk.io` while port 443 is the port generally used for HTTPS.

 ## Only print some information

-You can restrain the information printed using `-o custom-columns=column0,...,columnN`.
+You can restrict the information printed using `-o custom-columns=column0,...,columnN`.
 This command will only show the PID and command:

 ```bash